Hebro: Career

 Fulcher was featured on Orthodox singer-songwriter Aryeh Kunstler's 2011 remix of "Gam", a song from Kunstler's 2010 album Our Eyes Are On You.
 The following year, Fulcher performed at a Purim concert at the Canal Room in Manhattan, alongside Moshe Hecht Band, The Groggers, and The Shop.

 His debut single and music video, "Gam Ki Eilech", was released on September 26, 2016.
 The following year he released a Purim single, "Shoshanat Yaakov Remix", as well as "Far From Perfect", a collaboration with singer Pinny Schachter that was recorded and mixed by C Lanzbom.

 Fulcher released his debut EP, Genesis, on March 21, 2018, through Bandlot Records.
 The EP featured both "Gam Ki Eilech" and "Far From Perfect", the latter of which was also remixed by Miami-based producer Nykore and released as a single.
 A release party was held at The Loft and Rooftop in Manhattan with Izzy Gilden, DJ Kamilly, and Simple Man, and Fulcher announced a planned music video for the track "Souljas" which would be based on the story of Cain and Abel.
 In 2020 he performed at a Purim concert at SOB's alongside Pinny Schachter, Zayah, and Yaakov Chesed.

 Fulcher has performed with Matisyahu, Nissim Black, Moshav, Lipa Schmeltzer, and Zusha.

 Musical style

 Fulcher's music combines hip hop with elements of pop, reggae, R&B, Motown, and EDM.
 Speaking to Shais Rishon for Tablet in 2016, Fulcher described his goal with music as "reclaiming Hip Hop/Pop/R&B as a powerfully conscious tool to promote awareness, peace, love, and unity across all borders.
 I’m on a mission to redefine conventional 'Jewish Music' by singing songs with themes based in scripture but with a new sound.
 To redefine the conventional image/definition of 'Orthodox Judaism.'
 It’s not just European and more than the black and white uniform, you know?"

 Personal life

 Fulcher lives in the Wesley Hills area of Monsey, New York.
 He considers himself a Sephardi Jew but has a "deep love and appreciation for Chabad philosophy."

-In an interview with New York Post not long after the 2019 Monsey Hanukkah stabbing, Fulcher described experiencing tension with his white Jewish neighbors: "My brothers are afraid of me — that shouldn’t be.
-It’s a fear on a whole other level...You see it.
-You feel the tension.”